4PrivacyEngine/4PrivacyEngine-Core/README.md

 **Place code in public repository.**  Allow public review of code.

 ## 4Privacy
+The world has a privacy problem.
+We’re working on technology to help solve it.

 Please join our effort to improve privacy via digital ownership and control of information [Connect with 4Privacy](https://4privacy.com/contact-us/)

 Learn more about us at [4Privacy.com](https://4privacy.com/)